WavyRockets/wavyrockets.github.io/portfolio.md

 <div class="portfolio1">
 <h2>Giki ES3: Scope 3 Emissions Service</h2>

 Giki ES3 is an admin tool that allows organizations to gather data on employee scope 3 emissions (remote working and commuting).
 This tool would allow users to gather and track emissions over time, advising on the best approach to lower their organization carbon footprint.
+I played a large role in conceptualising the product requirements, developing the user flow and designing the overall product.

 <ul class="lb-album">
 	<li>